risingwavelabs/risingwave-docs/versioned_docs/version-1.2/sql/commands/sql-create-source.md

 When creating a source from streams in Debezium JSON, you can define the schema of the source within the parentheses after the source name (`schema_definition` in the syntax), and specify the data and encoding formats in the `FORMAT` and `ENCODE` sections.
 You can directly reference data fields in the JSON payload by their names as column names in the schema.

-Note that if you are ingesting data of type `timestamp` or `timestampz` in RisingWave, the upstream value must be in the range of `[1973-03-03 09:46:40, 5138-11-16 09:46:40] (UTC)`.
+Note that if you are ingesting data of type `timestamp` or `timestamptz` in RisingWave, the upstream value must be in the range of `[1973-03-03 09:46:40, 5138-11-16 09:46:40] (UTC)`.
 The value may be parsed and ingested incorrectly without warning.

 Syntax: